tdcdev/RandomTeam/README.md

     git clone --recursive https://github.com/tdcdev/RandomTeam

-In order to compile you need cmake 2.8.9 or greater and Boost 1.55.
+In order to compile you need g++ 4.8 or greater, cmake 2.8.9 or greater and Boost 1.55.
 Use the following commands in order to compile:

     mkdir build
     cd build